OpenScienceLabs/gsod/2024/proposal.md

 # Google Season of Docs 2024 Proposal for Open Science Labs

-Open Science Labs (OSL) actively supports open-source development and the principles of open science through our Incubator Program.
-This program aids in the development of open-source projects that benefit the community across various domains.
-We recognize that effective documentation is essential for the success and wider adoption of these projects.
-Participating in the Google Season of Docs will enable us to enhance our documentation quality, making our projects more user-friendly and easier to contribute to.
-Our ultimate goal is to incorporate this enhanced documentation approach into a project template, named SciCookie, ensuring that all new projects initiated with it will embody these improved documentation standards.
+Open Science Labs (OSL) actively supports open-source development, and the principles of open science.
+Our Incubator Program aids in the development of open-source projects and a plethora of processes to benefit the community across various disciplines.
+We strongly believe that effective documentation is essential for success and expansion.
+Therefore, participating in the Google Season of Docs, will enable us to enhance our documentation quality.
+In turn, making our projects more user-friendly and easier to contribute to.
+It is our priority to achieve enhanced documentation processes, following with the integration to all new projects.
+These improved documentation standards will shape a project template named “SciCookie”.

 ## About Open Science Labs

 OSL is dedicated to advancing scientific research through collaboration, innovation, and education.
-Our mission is to foster a more inclusive, transparent, and accessible scientific community, empowering researchers, educators, and students to contribute significantly to scientific advancements.
-OSL encourages collaboration, innovation, and learning within the scientific community through project incubation, partnerships, and an Internship Program, all while upholding the principles of openness and accessibility.
+Our mission is to foster a more inclusive, transparent, and accessible scientific community; empowering researchers, educators, and students to contribute significantly towards scientific advancements.
+OSL encourages partnership, modernization, and learning within the scientific community.
+Thus, OSL offers Project Incubation, Partnerships, and an Internship Program to rising talents, all while upholding the principles of openness and accessibility.

 ## About the Project